Scroll to navigation

 This function is thread-safe.
 Every call to std::set_terminate

-synchronizes-with (see std::memory_order) the subsequent (since C++11)
+synchronizes-with (see std::memory_order) subsequent calls to (since C++11)

-std::set_terminate and std::get_terminate
+std::set_terminate and std::get_terminate.

 Parameters